loneconservative/guidelines/slack.md

 4. Click on the Actions tab and select join to connect your account to the article.
 ![Step 4](trello4a.png)

-5. Once your article is completed, attach the google doc containing the article to the card in Trello with editing permissions turned on, click the action tab and hit move.
+5. Once your article is completed, login to trello and edit your article card.
+Include 1) A proposed title; 2) Your name (or pen name); 3) Labels if applicable; 4) Attached google doc file - be sure to enable editing permissions.

 ![Step 5](trello5a.png)

-6. Choose to move it to Submitted Articles.
+6. Move the card to Submitted Articles.

 ![Step 6](trello6a.png)